dwongdev/sugoi-supernote/README.md

 <br><center>***We are not better than anyone, we are just one of you.
 If we achieve something, we achieve it together with you.***</center><br>
 [- Ratta Supernote's CCO](https://supernote.com/pages/about-us)</center><br><br>

-**Disclaimer:** Use tools that can modify your Supernote’s files or alter the OS at your own risk.
+⚠**Disclaimer:** Use tools that can modify your Supernote’s files or alter the OS at your own risk.
 I am merely sharing these resources and cannot be held responsible for any data loss or warranty issues.

 ----
 ## Table of contents